 In Murray Street.
 When William Doddridge arrived in Angaston in 1849 he built a blacksmith’s shop and the second hotel in the village.
 The small single storey hotel was named the New Inn.
 After a two storey addition in 1884 it was renamed The Commercial.
 The proprietor in 1912, Elizabeth Macdonald, completed the second storey.
 The hotel became The Brauhaus in 1979.

 The old, modest, shop reflects the early retailing days of Angaston.
-Built of timber and iron, the shop now houses a remarkable enterprise, initially the idea of Mrs Helen Hill Smith.
-This is a co-operative of more than five hundred contributors of home made crafts and foods, including fresh farm cooking, jams and preserves, fresh flowers, garden vegetables and hand knits.
-It is next door to famed Schulz Butcher Shop.
+Built of timber and iron, the shop housed a remarkable enterprise, initially the idea of Mrs Helen Hill Smith, a co-operative of more than five hundred contributors of home made crafts and foods, including fresh farm cooking, jams and preserves, fresh flowers, garden vegetables and hand knits.

 Sidetrack down Hannay Crescent to the original Angaston Cemetery.
 Of the 223 people originally buried here, six out of ten were small children.
 Poor sanitation, an unreliable water supply and a lack of immunisation and antibiotics resulted in death from bowel diseases, gastroenteritis, consumption, convulsions, typhus and typhoid.

 Prominent in Murray Street and built to a design by top South Australian architect Edmund Wright, the National Bank operated in Angaston for forty six years.
 With the railway established in 1911, Angaston became a communications and transport centre and an ideal location for banking activities.
-Today the building is no longer a bank; it is privately owned and houses Barossa Music Festival offices as well as a residence.
+Today the building is no longer a bank; it is privately owned.